PelionIoT/snap-pelion-edge/docs/kaas.md

 1. Create A `kubeconfig` file.

-   Most Kubernetes tools like `kubectl` require a `kubeconfig` file that contains cluster addresses and credentials for communicating with those clusters.
+   Most Kubernetes tools, including `kubectl`, require a `kubeconfig` file that contains cluster addresses and credentials for communicating with those clusters.

    1. Use this template to generate a file: